ruffle-rs/ruffle/web/README.md

     -   There is `npm run build:dual-wasm` as well, to build a second WebAssembly module that makes use of some WebAssembly extensions, potentially resulting in better performance in browsers that support them, at the expense of longer build time.
     -   `npm run build:repro` enables reproducible builds.
 Note that this also requires a `version_seal.json`, which is not provided in the normal Git repository - only specially-marked reproducible source archives.
 Running this without a version seal will generate one based on the current state of your environment.
+    -   You will also need to run `rustup component add rust-src` with either of the previous two commands since we rebuild std for the vanilla WASM module.

 From here, you may follow the instructions to [use Ruffle on your website](packages/selfhosted/README.md), run a demo locally with `npm run demo`, or [install the extension in your browser](https://github.com/ruffle-rs/ruffle/wiki/Using-Ruffle#browser-extension).